 Last October, the production of the Western film turned tragic when Baldwin fired a prop gun, killing Hutchins and injuring director Joel Souza in the clavicle.
 Hutchins was just 42 years old at the time.
 Her husband of 16 years and her 9-year-old son continue to grieve with their unexpected loss.

-On February 15, 2022, Brian Panish of PSBR and MMLC Partner Randi McGinn spoke on the heartbreaking case at a Downtown Los Angeles press conference.
+On February 15, 2022, Brian Panish of PSBR and MMLCS Partner Randi McGinn spoke on the heartbreaking case at a Downtown Los Angeles press conference.
 The lawsuit alleges that Baldwin and producers negligently cut costs and created an unsafe work environment, as reported by Fox 11 News.

 “No one should ever die with a real gun on a make-believe movie set,” Attorney McGinn stated.
 “That should never happen.”